Meet Our Amazing Team!

 A passionate believer in community resilience, she works tirelessly to make everyone Immediate Responders, by providing them with the knowledge, skills, and abilities to save others.
 Tracy and her family presently reside in Central Arizona and she wants everyone to know that you too can learn how to stop bleeding in less than 3 hours so sign up for a class soon!

-Brett (RN, MBA, BSN, CCRN, CEN) is presently the Manager of Trauma Services for Flagstaff Medical Center and an ICSAVE Family Member.
+Brett (RN, MBA, BSN, CCRN, CEN) is presently the interim director of Flagstaff Medical Center's Emergency Department and the former Manager of Trauma Services and an ICSAVE Family Member.
 He has served in the medical profession since the age of 16, starting his career as a Certified Nursing Assistant (CNA).
 He quickly fell in love with pre-hospital, emergency and critical care medicine after his Emergency Medical Technician (EMT) preceptorship.

 He graduated nursing school at the age of 20, being the youngest student to ever do so at that time, and began his career as an Intensive Care Unit Registered Nurse (ICURN).
 Brett trained extensively in the Cardiovascular Intensive Care Unit (CVICU) where he learned the important of direct pressure and gained vast experience in Bleeding Control (often having to hold pressure for as long as 20 + minutes).
 Eventually, his passion for trauma care set him on a new path to the Emergency Room where he became the lead trauma nurse and eventually the manager of trauma services.